Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # When active this feature can cause a bit of lag when the /t toggle pvp command is used, depending on how many players are online.
   outsiders_prevent_pvp_toggle: 'false'
   # If set to true, when a world has forcepvp set to true, homeblocks of towns will not be affected and have PVP set to off.
+  # Does not have any effect when Event War is active.
   homeblocks_prevent_forcepvp: 'false'
   # The amount of residents a town needs to claim an outpost,
   # Setting this value to 0, means a town can claim outposts no matter how many residents